LagoVista/docs/Messaging/Parsing/ParsingJsonMessage.md

 # Parsing a Json Message

-To work with JSON in your message ensure the content type of your message is set to JSON
+To work with JSON in your message, be sure that the content type of your message is set to JSON.

-When you have a JSON message, and select the Search Location of Body

-**Search Location**
-Body

-You can specify a locator to identify the field within your JSON content.
+When you have a JSON message and select the Search Location of **Body**, you can specify a locator to identify the field within your JSON content.

-The values can be extract by using a period (.) to denote the path to the object within the JSON document.
+The desired values can then be extracted by using a period (.) to denote the path to the object within the JSON document.

 Assuming the following JSON:
 ~~~~